 FIFA World Cup winners Benjamin Pavard and Corentin Tolisso are two of the Bundesliga's most prominent French imports right now, but they are not the first to add their je ne sais quoi to the German top flight.

-The VfB Stuttgart defender and Bayern Munich midfielder will form a strong French contingent in the German top flight in 2018/19 — third in size to only Germany and Austria — to build on the ooh la la legacy of their compatriots.
+The duo are part of a strong 2018/19 French contingent — third in size to only Germany and Austria — that will seek to build on the ooh la la legacy of their compatriots.

 bundesliga.com has picked out five of the most magnifique Frenchman to have been (Eiffel) towers of strength in the Bundesliga.